Healthcare in Africa

 Tom Bouma is an experienced SME consultant.
 He is Fund's Senior Financial Analyst, responsible for all loan appraisals processes, and provides training to MCF's Technical Assistance partners in the field of business planning.

-Marceline Obuya is the Fund's Business Development Consultant, stationed in Nairobi, Kenya.
+Marceline Obuya is the Fund's Program Manager in East Africa, stationed in Nairobi, Kenya.
 Holding an MBA and well experienced in banking, she assists the Fund's banking partners in Africa in product and systems development.

 Maxwell Antwi is the MCF Program Manager in Ghana.
 He is a